-I have quite a few learners who mix up the present perfect and past simple aspects.
+I have several students who mix up the present perfect and past simple aspects.
 I recently wrote a post about this issue, so let’s recap:

 The notes above relate to a Finnish student of mine.
 As you can see, the main goal was to talk about life experiences using the present perfect and past simple aspects.
 I assumed that nobody had ever explained to him how the two aspects are used in conjunction with each other to describe life experiences.
 Hence, he’s hardly to blame for fossilisation regarding this language point.

 The key point is that we attacked the fossilisation visually, numerically and via personalisation.